zjfjack/JZCalendarWeekView/README.md

 open class func getIntraEventsByDate<T: JZBaseEvent>(originalEvents: [T]) -> [Date: [T]]
 ```
 In order to call this function, you should create a subclass of `JZBaseEvent` and also implement the `NSCopying` protocol. <br />
-For the `intraStartDate` and `intraEndDate` in `JZBaseEvent`, it means that if a event crosses two days, it should be devided into two events but with different intraStartDate and intraEndDate. <br />
+For the `intraStartDate` and `intraEndDate` in `JZBaseEvent`, it means that if a event crosses two days, it should be divided into two events but with different intraStartDate and intraEndDate. <br />
 eg. startDate = 180329 14:00, endDate = 180330 03:00, then two events should be generated: 1.
 180329 14:00(IntraStart) - 23:59(IntraEnd) 2.
 180330 00:00(IntraStart) - 03:00(IntraEnd)

+### All-Day Events

+All-Day feature is aimed to display all-day events separately, but only events tagged `isAllDay` true can be shown.
+For those events crossing few days would better keep them `isAllDay` false.
+(Refer to Apple Calendar & Google Calendar)
+In order to active all-day feature, there are only two things you need to do.

+1. Inherit your Event class from `JZAllDayEvent` to ensure the `isAllDay` variable added.
+2. In your customised CalendarViewWeekView, override the `viewForSupplementaryElementOfKind` and use `updateView` in `AllDayHeader` to update your all-day view with your own views.
+[Example](Example/JZCalendarWeekViewExample/Source/LongPressViews/LongPressWeekView.swift)

-For futher usage, you can also check the example project, some comments in code or just email me.<br />
+For futher usage, youcan also check the example project, some comments in code or just email me.<br />

 ## Requirements